loft-demos/loft-demo-base/README.md

-# loft-demo-objects
+# loft-demo-base
-Base demo objects for Loft demos.
+Base demo objects and GitHub setup for Loft demos.